sandrinecharles/rbioacc/README.md

 ## Development

+### A lighter package build

+To make the package lighter, we have to remove the vignettes: see file `.Rbuildignore`

 ### Error to recompile during package dev

 Sometimes, there is an Error to recompile during development after change of .stan files.